The Encyclopedia of Arda The Encyclopedia of Arda Interactive Edition available now

 1

-The mouths of the River Gelion don't appear on any known map - in all cases, the river flows off the map's southern edge in a most inconvenient fashion.
-However, we know that the forest of Taur-im-Duinath grew between Sirion in the west and Gelion in the east, so logically Gelion must have flowed into the sea south of the forest.
-In fact this is explicit in earlier versions of the Silmarillion: for example, in the Quenta Silmarillion reproduced in The History of Middle-earth volume 5 (The Lost Road), the forest is placed 'between the mouths of Sirion and Gelion' (our italics).
+The mouths of the river Gelion don't appear on any known map - in all cases, the river flows off the map's southern edge in a most inconvenient fashion.
+However, we know that the forest of Taur-im-Duinath grew between Sirion in the west and Gelion in the east, so logically Gelion must have flowed into the sea southward of the forest.
+In fact this conclusion is explicitly supported by earlier versions of the Silmarillion: for example, in the Quenta Silmarillion reproduced in The History of Middle-earth volume V (The Lost Road), the forest is placed 'between the mouths of Sirion and Gelion' (our italics).
 By contrast, later versions, including the published Silmarillion, describe it in less definite terms as just 'between Sirion and Gelion'.
 It isn't clear whether this change holds any particular significance - just possibly, Tolkien may have intended Gelion's outflow to be further south, somewhat beyond the southern end of the forest.

 For acknowledgements and references, see the Disclaimer & Bibliography page.